montymehta1998-ops/RomVault/api/REDIRECTS.md

 For Vercel deployment, we've added specific rewrite rules in vercel.json to handle redirects before the SPA routing takes over.
 Additionally, we've created a dedicated API endpoint at `api/redirect.ts` that handles redirect requests in the Vercel serverless environment.

+The redirect configuration is now included directly in the `api/redirect.ts` file to avoid import issues in the Vercel environment.

 ## Example

 The system comes with pre-configured examples: